Are you facing issues to meet your fitness goals?

 For some, summer marks the season for showing off all the exercise and healthy choices they’ve committed to this year.
 On the other hand, for many others, the season can represent an ongoing struggle to reach their fitness goals.
 There are many variables involved in weight loss, muscle gain and overall physical health: lifestyle choices, age, hormones, genes, thyroid issues, and the list goes on.
 But let me introduce you to a possible culprit that may surprise you and isn’t always considered in fitness discussions: gluten sensitivity.

 Gluten is a protein found primarily in wheat, barley and rye.
 Celiac disease and non-celiac gluten sensitivity (NCGS) are two separate types of gluten-related disorders with increasing numbers of sufferers.
 Celiac Disease, a condition where eating gluten triggers an autoimmune reaction causing damage to the small intestine, is reported to affect one percent of the population.
-According to Dr. Allesio Fasano, medical director of the University of Maryland’s Center for Celiac Research, gluten sensitivity may affect six to seven percent of the population, and other researchers say it can be even higher.
+It is believed that gluten sensitivity may affect six to seven percent of the population, and other researchers say it can be even higher.

 Whether a person suffers from celiac disease or NCGS, any gluten immune reaction can present itself with similar symptoms.
 While each individual symptom does not indicate gluten immune intolerance, it is worth looking into if you feel like a few or all of the following symptoms may be hindering your personal summer fitness and wellness goals: